Limbo of the Lost: Reception

 The game received extremely negative reviews, according to the Metacritic website.

 In 2010, UGO included the game in the article "The 11 Weirdest Game Endings", commenting: "One thing that sure as hell wasn't stolen was the game's batcrap crazy ending, which must be seen to be believed."

-Fan-created game
+Community projects

-In 2008, shortly after its release, fans created "Macarena of the Missing", which they described as a "a bootleg demake of Limbo of the Lost".
+In December 2025, Limbo of the Lost: Enhanced Edition was released.
+It is a community-made version of the game that addresses a number of issues and adds new features.